junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Esophageal Cancer Awareness Act”.
+This Act may be cited as the “Gerald E. Connolly Esophageal Cancer Awareness Act of 2025”.

 ## § 2.
 Findings